Shopify/quilt/packages/web-worker/README.md

 ### Tooling

+> Note: if you use sewing-kit, all of the configuration below is automatically performed if you have at least @shopify/sewing-kit@0.110.0, and you have installed either @shopify/web-worker or @shopify/react-web-worker.

 To use this library, you must use webpack.
-When configuring webpack, include the Babel plugin this library provides for any modules that might contain a call to `createWorker()`, and include the `WebWorkerPlugin` exported by `@shopify/web-worker/webpack`:
+When configuring webpack, include the Babel plugin this library provides for any modules that might contain a call to `createWorkerFactory()`, and include the `WebWorkerPlugin` exported by `@shopify/web-worker/webpack`:

 ```js
 import {WebWorkerPlugin} from '@shopify/web-worker/webpack';